CanonicalLtd/maas-docs/en/manage-kvm-pods-networking.md

 MAAS is set up as a KVM host, enhanced interface selection features will not be available.

-The recommended way of setting up a KVM host is therefore to deploy a machine within MAAS and tick the "Install MAAS-managed KVM Pod" checkbox (a full explanation is found in the following section).
+The [recommended way of setting up a KVM host][deploykvm] is therefore to deploy a machine within MAAS and tick the "Install MAAS-managed KVM Pod" checkbox (a full explanation is found [here][deploykvm]).
 MAAS will automatically install KVM as well as ensure that the network model is consistent with what is on the machine.

 There are other ways of setting up KVM pod hosts that provide easy management of VMs via the MAAS UI.
 You can, for example, install KVM manually on a deployed